Mtac2/Mtac2/README.md

 * `src` contains the code of the plugin.

 * `theories` contains support Coq files for the plugin.
-  `MetaCoq.v` declares the plugin on the Coq side and imports all the required theories.
+  `Mtac2.v` declares the plugin on the Coq side and imports all the required theories.

-* `test-suite` just demonstrates a use of the plugin.
+* `test-suite` contains several tests, including some uses of the plugin.
-  `Showcase.v` is at the moment a good place to start.
+  `Showcase.v` is at the moment a place to start.

 Installation
 ============